 One point I want to leave you with today and that is: the man who was blind was given sight after which he began to worship Jesus and testify of Him.
 Having been given spiritual sight, we too should daily worship and testify of the goodness of God.

-As the people of God who have accepted Jesus Christ as Lord and Savior by faith, I pray that we do not see suffering in our lives as punishment for sin, but that we see them for what they really are: an opportunity for God to reveal His glory, His love, His compassion and His unconditional mercy towards us.
+As the people of God who have accepted Jesus Christ as Lord and Savior by faith, I pray that we do not see suffering in our lives as punishment for sin, but that we see them for what they really are: an opportunity for God to reveal His glory, His love, His compassion and His unconditional mercy in and through us.